A pseudospectral method for solution of the radiative transport equation: Introduction

 The lack of accurate and computationally efficient deterministic methods often leads to the application of the diffusion approximation (DA) to the RTE.
 The DA fails in regions of low scattering, and where the gradient of the energy density is large.
 Furthermore, the DA is parabolic (non-causal) in contrast with the hyperbolic RTE from which it is derived.
+Hybrid transport-diffusion methods have been proposed to balance the computational challenges of transport solutions with the approximations inherent in the DA \cite{Densmore:2012kx, Roger:2014bu}.

 Whilst these differences have until recently been tolerated in the context of diffuse optics, new developments in high-density, time-domain, and hybrid diffuse optical methods require the use of the RTE to achieve their full potential.